Digital Twin Tracking Dataset (DTTD): A New RGB+Depth 3D Dataset for Longer-Range Object Tracking Applications: Introduction

-In this paper, we introduce a new open-source dataset to address the above gaps, called Digital Twin Tracking Dataset (DTTD).
-As summarized in Table \ref{tab:dataset_comparison}, DTTD is designed to be a six degree-of-freedom (6-DoF) pose estimation dataset that aims to address the pose estimation problem for digital twin applications.
+In this paper, we introduce a new open-source dataset to as our first step to fill the above gaps, called Digital Twin Tracking Dataset (DTTD).
+As summarized in Table \ref{tab:dataset_comparison}, DTTD is designed to be a six degree-of-freedom (6-DoF) pose estimation dataset that aims to address the pose estimation problem for digital-twin applications.
 To this end, we select 10 common objects similar to \cite{doi:10.1177/0278364917700714, 7251504, 7254318}, purchasable online or at local grocery stores, placing them in an indoor room-scale environment where users using AR could perform interaction tasks with these objects from roughly 0.7 meter to 1.5 meters.
-Adopting Microsoft Azure Kinect time-of-flight (ToF) sensor, we collect aligned RGB and depth frames with the expectation of large field of view, high image resolution ($1280\times 720$) and increased depth accuracy\cite{2020Senso..20.5104A, s22072469, s21020413}.
+Adopting Microsoft Azure Kinect time-of-flight (ToF) sensor, we collect aligned RGB and depth frames with the expectation of a large field of view, high image resolution ($1280\times 720$), and increased depth accuracy\cite{2020Senso..20.5104A, s22072469, s21020413}.
 The data is collected under different lighting conditions with different levels of object occlusions to simulate real-world digital-twin scenarios.
 We also create a novel data annotation pipeline that makes use of an OptiTrack\footnote{https://optitrack.com/} motion capture system to provide ground truth object pose annotations as well as per-pixel semantic segmentation in every frame.
+In the end, we evaluate the performance of the representative state-of-the-art pose estimation algorithms on DTTD, and analyze possible challenges that DTTD poses to the 6-DoF pose estimation task.

-Our main contributions are summarized as follows: \begin{enumerate} \item DTTD is a real-world, high-quality 3D object tracking dataset with 10 objects and 103 scenes designed for research in digital twin AR use cases.
-This dataset provides image data with a state-of-the-art depth camera, providng high resolution, large field of view, and accurate dense depth map.
-The data are collected from a wide range of distances within 1.5 meters and with various lighting conditions. \item We open source a pipeline for generating 3D object tracking measurements using OptiTrack motion capture system and also provide manually annotated and refined ground-truth scene labels. \item Finally, we evaluate selected state-of-the-art methods on DTTD to demonstrate its utility and efficacy. \end{enumerate}
+Our main contributions are summarized as follows: \begin{enumerate} \item DTTD is a real-world, high-quality 3D object tracking dataset with 10 objects and 103 scenes designed for research in digital-twin AR use cases.
+This dataset provides image data with a state-of-the-art depth camera, providing high resolution, large field of view, and accurate dense depth map.
+The data are collected from a wide range of distances within 1.5 meters and with various lighting conditions. \item We open source a pipeline for generating 3D object tracking measurements using the OptiTrack motion capture system and also provide manually annotated and refined ground-truth scene labels. \item Finally, we evaluate selected state-of-the-art methods on DTTD to demonstrate its utility and efficacy.
+We provide in-depth analysis from both model-level and dataset-level perspectives to illustrate new challenges in longer-range and wider lighting conditions. \end{enumerate}